awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-best-practices.md

 You're subscribed to Example Corp. alerts.
 Msg & data rates may apply.
 Reply HELP for help, STOP to unsubscribe.
 ```

+## Keep Records<a name="channels-sms-best-practices-keep-records"></a>

+Keep records that show when each customer requested to receive SMS messages from you, and which messages you sent to each customer\.
+Many countries and regions around the world require SMS senders to maintain these records in a way that can be easily retrieved\.
+Mobile carriers might also request this information from you at any time\.
+The exact information that you have to provide varies by country or region\.
+For more information about record\-keeping requirements, review the regulations about commercial SMS messaging in each country or region where your customers are located\.

+Occasionally, a carrier or regulatory agency asks us to provide proof that a customer opted to receive messages from you\.
+In these situations, AWS Support contacts you with a list of the information that the carrier or agency requires\.
+If you can't provide the necessary information, we may pause your ability to send additional SMS messages\.

 ## Respond Appropriately<a name="channels-sms-best-practices-respond-appropriately"></a>